-Many of the side–effects of steroids are predictable.
-All are related to: 1) the amount of steroid a patient takes in his/her daily dose, and 2) the length of time the patient remains on the medication.
-We emphasize that not all side–effects occur in all patients.
+Corticosteroids cause a long list of side effects, making it dangerous to use these drugs at significant doses for long term treatment.
+The side effects of prednisone are related to: 1) the amount of steroid a patient takes in his/her daily dose, and 2) the length of time the patient remains on the medication.
+We emphasize that not all side effects occur in all patients.

-Despite the numerous potential side–effects of corticosteroids listed below, their introduction into patient care 50 years ago revolutionized the treatment of many diseases, including vasculitis.
+Despite the numerous potential side effects of corticosteroids listed below, their introduction into patient care more than 50 years ago revolutionized the treatment of many diseases, including vasculitis.
 When used properly, these drugs save lives and avert threats to the function of important organs.

 - Weight Gain

 - Glucose Intolerance

 - Bone Thinning

 Patients are at increased risk for many types of infections, from minor fungal infections in the mouth (“thrush”, caused by Candida) to life–threatening infections such as Pneumocystis carinii pneumonia.
 The higher the steroid dose and the longer the duration of therapy, the greater the risk of infection.
 The risk is also increased when patients receive combinations of immunosuppressive medications, such as cyclophosphamide (cytoxan) and prednisone.
 The risk of some infections can be greatly reduced by taking specific types of antibiotics prophylactically (such as Bactrim).

 Pictured below is woman under treatment with prednisone and methotrexate for vasculitis and a concurrent neurologic condition (myasthenia gravis) developed painful vesicles in her mouth.
 The vesicles were confirmed by culture to be caused by reactivation of a Herpes simplex infection, and responded to treatment with acyclovir.